About Deborah Brevoort

 Deborah is currently writing Loving, a musical about the Loving vs. State of Virginia story with composer Diedre Murray; Other projects in the pipeline include: Tiffany Girl, a musical about Clara Driscoll, the true creator of the Tiffany Lamp, with composer Julianne Wick Davis; and The Red Thread, an opera with Wang Lu.

-Deborah serves as an artistic mentor to the NBO Musical Theatre festival in Nairobi, Kenya where she is mentoring new musicals written by Kenyan composers and writers.
-She currently teaches in the NYU graduate musical theatre writing program and the MFA playwriting program at Columbia University.
+Deborah served as an artistic mentor to the NBO Musical Theatre festival in Nairobi, Kenya where she mentored new musicals written by Kenyan composers and writers.
+She currently teaches in the NYU graduate musical theatre writing program.

 She received the Paul Green Award from the National Theatre Conference for her musical book writing.
 She has received grants and commissions from the NEA, Rockefeller Foundation, NYFA, CEC Arts Link, New Jersey Arts Council, Alaska State Council on the Arts, Danish American Society, Ludwig Vogelstein Foundation, American Antiquarian Society, Brown University, The Harburg Foundation, Banff Playwright’s Colony and others.
 She received the Joe Calloway Award and was a MacDowell Fellow.
 She has done residencies in Canada, Mexico, Australia, Denmark and the Czech and Slovak Republics.
 She is a resident artist at the American Lyric Theater.
 She is a member of ASCAP, Opera America and the National Theatre Conference.

-She holds MFA’s in playwriting from Brown University and in musical theatre writing from NYU’s Tisch School of the Arts.
+She holds MFAs in playwriting from Brown University and in musical theatre writing from NYU’s Tisch School of the Arts.
 Her website is: www.DeborahBrevoort.com.
-Agents: Elaine Devlin Literary Agency (NYC) [email protected] & Meg Davis, Ki Literary Agency, London. [email protected]
+Agent: Elaine Devlin Literary Agency (NYC) [email protected]